One of the trickiest aspects of homeownership is unloading an existing property while acquiring a replacement.

 - Knock must value home at $150k or higher (or combined value of old/new homes must be at least $350,000-$400,000)

-At the moment, Knock Home Swap is live in the cities of Atlanta, Austin, Dallas-Fort Worth, Houston, Phoenix, and San Antonio, with several other markets launching later this year.
+At the moment, Knock Home Swap is live in the cities of Atlanta, Austin, Charlotte, Dallas-Fort Worth, Houston, Orlando, Phoenix, Raleigh-Durham, San Antonio, and Tampa, with several other markets expected to launch later this year.

 So both homes must be in those markets in order to qualify.
 Additionally, the property cannot be in an age-restricted community, nor can it be a distressed sale or bank-owned.